 Donor management software is an excellent way for charities and other organizations to track the number of people making contributions and the dollar amounts they give.
 But it can also be used to show appreciation for their benevolence.
-One of the simplest and easiest ways this can be done is by crafting a thank you letter.
+One of the simplest and easiest ways to do this is by crafting a thank you letter.
 This may seem like an action that falls under the common sense category, but it’s vital to any nonprofit’s fundraising efforts to thank donors for their giving.

 If done correctly, showing gratitude can not only help increase donor loyalty to a nonprofit that supports a specific cause, but it can also lead to increased donations as well.

 How to create a “Thank You” letter

 NPEngage lists some helpful tips that demonstrate donor appreciation in a letter, but one of the best is reiterating why their contribution is essential.
 The website suggests in addition to thanking them; it’s also important to highlight how their money will be used.

 This approach creates organizational transparency and builds donor confidence.
 The website states that in an ideal world, this communication should come from the person appointed to the highest leadership role within an organization, such as the program director or CEO.
 This lends itself to contributors feeling as if they are valued while also potentially creating an affinity for the organization on the part of the donor.

 Another suggestion from NPEngage is not to make a “Thank You” letter a one-time thing.
 Creating a series is a way to create a higher level of engagement between the organization and the donor.
 This can be done in two or three parts, but one of the key points to remember on any follow-up of this kind is to include a call to action.
 Whether encouraging a deeper level of donor involvement or inviting them to learn more about the charity or the specific program, staying in touch with donors through this kind of communication helps to foster a stronger relationship with the giver.

 The value of a compelling story